Hema-Sharma11554/Coffee-Shop-Sales/README.md

 🔴 LIVE INTERACTIVE DASHBOARD:
-👉 Click Here to View Dashboard - Coffee Shop Sales [blocked] Replace YOUR_NOVY_PRO_LINK_HERE with your Novy.pro / Power BI publish link like you did for Clarte & Ogul.
-Example: https://app.novy.pro/project/...
+👉 Click Here to View Dashboard - Coffee Shop Sales [blocked]

 Image unavailable.
 Please retry the request.
 Above is a static preview.
 Click the Live Dashboard button above for interactive filtering by Month & Day.